 Ingalisa Schrobsdorff joined The Kojo Nnamdi Show in the fall of 2009.
 After a stint at KQED in San Francisco with the Forum program, she moved east and was a producer with Washington Monthly on the Radio.
 Prior to working in radio, Schrobsdorff directed international programs at New York University, including developing journalism programs in three countries.
 Schrobsdorff was born in Berlin and has lived in Japan and France.
 She has a bachelor’s degree in political science from Barnard College and an MPA from Harvard’s Kennedy School of Government.

 Ruth Tam joined The Kojo Nnamdi Show as its web producer in 2015 and became a show producer the same year.
 She previously spent a year writing about politics, science and culture for the PBS Newshour and her writing and illustrations have appeared in The Washington Post, Global Post and San Francisco Public Press.
-She was born in northern Illinois, and attended Tufts University in Medford, Massachusetts.
+She was born in northern Illinois, and attended Tufts University in Medford, Mass.
 While at Tufts, she was the art director for the Tufts Observer, a monthly magazine, and spent a semester studying in Accra, Ghana before completing a bachelor’s degree in English.